FreeRADIUS/freeradius-server/README.md

 Instructions for what to post on the mailing list are [on the wiki](http://wiki.freeradius.org/list-help).
 Please note that we DO recommend posting the output of `radiusd -X`.
+That information shows what the server is doing when it receives packets, and how it processes those packets.

-We do NOT recommend posting the configuration files.
+We do NOT recommend posting the configuration files to the mailing list.
+They don't help.
+Instead, post the output of `radiusd -X`.
+We really cannot emphasize that enough.

 ## Feedback, Defects, and Community Support